calebv2/SCTool-Tracker/README.md

 3. **Select Audio File**:
    - Use the default `kill.wav` file (included)
    - Browse for your custom sound file using the "Browse" button
-   - Supported formats: .wav, .mp3, .ogg
+   - Supported formats: configurable in Settings (default: .wav, .mp3, .ogg)
 4. **Adjust Volume**: Use the volume slider to set your preferred audio level
 5. **Test Sound**: Click the test button to preview your sound selection